irlgabriel/TO-DO-List/readme.md

 # [Current deployment](https://todo-project-cfa27.web.app)

-Currently trying to clean the code up and use modules and OOP principles as much as possible.

 # Issues :

+  # (FIXED!)
+The code is a hot mess!

-  # (DONE!)I need to figure how to render the project(done!) and notes associated to them just with information from the database!
+  # (FIXED!)
+I need to figure how to render the project(done!) and notes associated to them just with information from the database!

-  # Create animations for left-nav bar and one animation for notes.
+  # (FIXED!)
+Create animations for left-nav bar and one animation for notes.